Planned Giving

 Life Insurance

-Sometimes donors may reach the point where life insurance is no longer needed because it has no financial significance for you, your family, or others.
-In that case, you may wish to make a gift of the policy to the Foundation.
+Sometimes, donors may reach the point where life insurance is no longer needed because it has no financial significance for you, your family, or others.
+In that case, you may wish to give the policy to the Foundation as a gift.

 A gift of life insurance results in an immediate income tax deduction.
 There are also estate tax advantages since the policy proceeds are not included in your estate.
 Gifts of life insurance are made in one of four ways: